 Residents of long-term care facilities should receive meningococcal vaccine as appropriate for their risk factors.
 Refer to Immunization of Patients in Health Care Institutions in Part 3 for additional general information.

 Quadrivalent conjugate meningococcal vaccine is recommended for certain high risk individuals as outlined under High risk groups above.
-When considering immunization of an immunocompromised person, consultation with the individual’s attending physician may be of assistance in addition to the guidance provided below.
-For complex cases, referral to a physician with expertise in immunization and/or immunodeficiency is advised.
+4CMenB vaccine should also be considered for individuals who are at high risk of IMD caused by serogroup B strains expressing antigens covered by the vaccine.
+When considering immunization of an immunocompromised person, consultation with the individual's attending physician may be of assistance in addition to the guidance provided below.
+For complex cases, referral to a physician with expertise in immunization or immunodeficiency is advised.

-Persons with complement, properdin, factor D or primary antibody deficiencies should be vaccinated with Men-C-ACYW-135 vaccine.
+Persons with complement, properdin, factor D or primary antibody deficiencies should be vaccinated with Men-C-ACYW vaccine.
 Refer to Table 3 for additional information.

 For children and adults, the effect of any previous meningococcal vaccine will be diminished following HSCT; therefore, HSCT recipients should be vaccinated as per recommendations for the previously unvaccinated based on their age or risk factors for IMD.
 If routinely indicated based on age or other risk factors, conjugate meningococcal vaccine can be given as early as 6 months after transplantation, unless needed earlier for management of a close contact or outbreak.
 However, if it is given earlier than 6 months after transplant the response may not be optimal and consideration should be given to repeating the dose at least 6 months after transplant (and at least 8 weeks after the previous dose) if ongoing protection is needed.